mennthor/awkde/README.md

 python example.py
 ```

-You should get this screen (you need matplotlib for the plot):
+You should get this plot in the examples folder (you need matplotlib for the plot):

 ![example plot](example/example.png)